 Over the years, her passion for wildlife and environmental conservation blossomed, inspiring her to continue her travels to remote, enchanting lands where she would learn about natural healing and the respectful, symbiotic relationship with the Earth, water, plants and animals that Indigenous peoples have.

-Sarah enjoys working on projects that create awareness and unite people around the world in protecting the well-being of the planet and all its beautiful creatures.
+Sarah enjoys assisting with projects that create awareness and unite people around the world in protecting the well-being of the planet and all its beautiful creatures.
 Her dream is that this book will encourage children everywhere to do just that.

 Adriana spent her childhood in the Andean Mountains of Colombia.
 Later in life, after a year of working in the well-known “Heart of the World” – La Sierra Nevada de Santa Marta – Adriana undertook a trip to India, where she managed to further incorporate the practice of yoga into her spiritual path.
 Since then, this path has been nurturing and expanding as she goes deeper into ancestral practices, medicinal plants, and agroecology, and engages in various rituals for honouring the web of life.